weicheng-huang-mechanics/DDG_Tutorial_Fast/README.md

 If our work has helped your research, please cite the following paper.
 ```
 @article{huang2025DDG,
-    author = {Weicheng Huang and Zhuonan Hao and Jiahao Li and Dezhong Tong and Kexin Guo and Yingchao Zhang and Huajian Gao and K. Jimmy Hsia and Mingchao Liu},
+    author = {Huang, Weicheng and Hao, Zhuonan and Li, Jiahao and Tong, Dezhong and Guo, Kexin and Zhang, Yingchao and Gao, Huajian and Hsia, K. Jimmy and Liu, Mingchao},
     title = {A tutorial on simulating nonlinear behaviors of flexible structures with the discrete differential geometry (DDG) method},
-    journal = {arxiv},
+    journal={arXiv preprint arXiv:2504.11417},
 }
 ```